canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/fixing-a-bug.rst

 While this format is optional, it works well and you can use this.

-Before you continue, if this patch is a security update or an update for a stable release, make sure you take a look at our :doc:`Security and stable release updates<./security-and-stable-release-updates>` article if this is your first time doing this to save you and your sponsor time.

 Next, go to the bug report, make sure you are logged into Launchpad, and click "Add attachment or patch" under where you would add a new comment.
 Attach the debdiff, and leave a comment telling your sponsor how this patch can be